Materialists (film): Plot

 Preparing to travel to Iceland with Harry, Lucy finds an engagement ring in his luggage.
 Later that night, she discovers he had undergone a $200,000 tibial lengthening surgery to increase his height.
-Adamant that the procedure changed his life for the better, he asks her if it changes her feelings for him.
+He defends the decision, asking her if it changes her feelings for him.
 While it does not, Lucy realizes they are both pursuing the relationship simply because they "check the boxes" of what each is seeking in a partner, but are not actually in love.
 They amicably break up.

 As Lucy had sublet her apartment because of the trip, she visits John, who suggests they travel upstate with money he earned from his play.
 At a wedding they gatecrash together, she kisses him.
 When John asks if they are getting back together, Lucy expresses uncertainty, citing her conflicted values.
 John confesses he has always loved her and envisions a future together despite his insecurity for not being able to provide the relationship she wanted, while Lucy admits that her dissatisfaction with John's financial situation overshadowed their love when they were together and assumes that John hates her, which he denies.

 Lucy receives a panicked call from Sophie; Mark is outside her apartment and the police are refusing to intervene since he has not broken in.
 Lucy and John rush back to the city, finding that Mark has already left.
 Lucy helps Sophie file a restraining order and they reconcile.
 Before parting, John appeals to Lucy to rekindle their relationship, promising to remind himself every day that he loves her and work harder to support their relationship.
 Later, it is revealed through a phone call from Violet that Sophie begins dating a new match from Adore; Harry has also become a client.
-Violet, who is needed to handle another branch, offers Lucy a promotion to lead the New York office.
+Violet, who is needed to handle another branch in London, offers Lucy a promotion to lead the New York office.
 Lucy reveals that she intended to resign but agrees to consider the offer.

-In Central Park, John proposes with a flower ring and asks whether she wants to make a bad financial decision together, and Lucy accepts.
+In Central Park, John proposes with a flower ring, and Lucy accepts.
 The credits depict various couples, including Lucy and John, receiving marriage licenses at the city clerk's office.